Alternating Reinforcement Learning with Contextual Rubric Rewards: Beyond the Scalarization Strategy: Experiments

 In Figure \ref{fig:greedy}, we show the performance of the searching method with different searching percentages $p$.
 The blue line (w/o) denotes the performance without the searching method, where we randomly select $5$ different fixed orders, and the blue line is the average performance with $95\%$ confidence interval.
 In general, the searching methods have better performance than w/o.
 The performance improves when $p$ increases from $10\%$ to $20\%$, and they have similar performance when $p=20\%$ and $p=30\%$.
 It implies that the searching method could select the suitable order when $p$ achieves about $20\%$.

 We summarize the final checkpoint performance in Table \ref{tab:search}.
 The Time in Table \ref{tab:search} measures the entire training time with $15$ levels.
 After manually checking the meta-class orders with the searching method, we surprisingly find that all $5$ meta-classes are used $3$ times ($5 \times 3 = 15$) in all training loops with $p=\{10\%, 20\%, 30\%\}$.
 It means that all meta-classes are trained in equal times, even though we search with replacement, and the only difference is the order.
-The additional training time cost with the searching method is $p$, and the entire training time is $(1+p)$ times of the native approach (w/o).
+The additional wall-clock training time cost with the searching method is $p$, and GPU hours are $M\times p$.
+The entire training wall-clock time is $(1+p)$ times of the native approach (w/o).
 Thus, there is a trade-off between performance and training cost controlled by $p$.
-It shows that the searching method generally improves the performance as a better meta-class order is given.
-The performances of $p=20\%$ and $p=30\%$ are comparable, which indicates that the percentage of data used in searching should be good enough around $20\%$ of data.